 These trees are highly adaptable to all sorts of environments, and it is both helpful to their natural environment and menacing.
 The honey locust is fast growing, semi-long living (120 years), and gets to be a medium-large height.

 Their name derives from the sweet-tasting legume pulp obtained from their seed pods that have been used traditionally by First Nations communities for centuries.
-Though they aren’t actually a honey tree (cultivated tree to attract pollinators, which produce the honey), they are capable of producing equally sweet fruit.

 What does Honey Locust Trees Look Like?